 Gouda, our educational and fun day trip, as seen from the air, photographed perhaps in the 1950s or 1960's, as indicated by the few parked cars visible here.

-France had its crowning glory in the Cathedral of Chartres and when you go inside there you may be dismayed by the scarcity of light filtering through the dim dark blue glass everywhere in the Chartres church.
+France had its crowning glory in the Cathedral of Chartres but when you go inside there you may be dismayed by the scarcity of light filtering through the dim dark blue glass everywhere in the Chartres church.
 Darkness reigns there.

-In Holland, Gouda boasts the opposite glory: a crowning large church with 16th Century stained glass, designed by the Crabeth brothers.
+In Holland, Gouda boasts the opposite glory: a large church with amazing 16th Century stained glass, designed by the Crabeth brothers.
 The entire effect is astounding, and works like a 360 degree surround light show.
 With a bit of luck the organ is playing as well.
 Closed on Sunday.

 There is a fine museum of old paintings next to the church, as well as the low remains of an age old hill-fortress.
 Google: kaasmarkt+gouda for choosing the right thursdays in summer for your visit Outside Gouda is the wettest wetland of polders and canal almost overflowing with water.
 Cool for a countryside ride.
 If you have interest in plant nurseries full of young trees go to Boskoop.